 By 1913 The Book of Fort Worth said the city handled 210 freight trains and 203 passenger trains daily.

-By 1921 Paddock’s tarantula had even more legs: Fort Worth had ten railroads bumping cars.
-This time table is from that year.
-Notice the named trains: Firefly, Flyer, Owl, Sunshine Special.
+By 1921 Paddock’s tarantula had even more legs, including the Rock Island and International & Great Northern.
+Now Fort Worth had ten railroads bumping cars.
+In this time table from 1921 notice the named trains: Firefly, Flyer, Owl, Sunshine Special.
 This time table does not include freight trains.
 Or the interurban and city streetcars!
 All those passenger trains were served by just two stations.
 What the town must have looked like with all those rails and roundhouses and turntables and repair sheds, with all those monstrous steaming, smoking locomotives pulling cars through town night and day.
 What the town must have smelled like with all that coal and oil and smoke.
 What the town must have sounded like with all those bells and whistles and stream vents, all that chugging of locomotives, clanging of couplers, squealing of brakes, and clattering of iron wheels on iron rails.